Kernel (operating system): Nanokernels

 A nanokernel delegates virtually all services – including even the most basic ones like interrupt controllers or the timer – to device drivers to make the kernel memory requirement even smaller than a traditional microkernel.

 Exokernels

 Exokernels are a still-experimental approach to operating system design.
 They differ from other types of kernels in limiting their functionality to the protection of and multiplexing of access to the raw hardware, providing no hardware abstractions on top of which to develop applications.
 This separation of hardware protection from hardware management enables application developers to determine how to make the most efficient use of the available hardware for each specific program.

 Exokernels in themselves are extremely small.
-However, they are accompanied by library operating systems (see also unikernel), providing application developers with the functionalities of a conventional operating system.
+Nonetheless, they are accompanied by library operating systems (see also unikernel), providing application developers with the functionalities of a conventional operating system.
 A major advantage of exokernel-based systems is that they can incorporate multiple library operating systems, each exporting a different API, for example one for high level UI development and one for real-time control.